/dev/posts/

 This approach provides forward secrecy (with respect to the signing private keys).
 By getting access to one party's signing private key, an attacker could of course impersonate this party in subsequent key exchanges.
 However, having the signing private key would not enable the attacker to recover the DH shared secrets (and the key materials) of previous key exchanges which were authenticated using that key.

-A party could (unilaterally) decide to use a static DH key pair in what is expected to be an ephemeral DH key exchange.
-This might be for granting access to the plain text to a third party or for computational efficiency reasons.
-In this case, the key exchange does not provide the expected forward secrecy with respect to this long-lived key[8].
+In this case (for example when using TLS), a party could (unilaterally) decide to use a static DH key pair in what is expected to be an ephemeral DH key exchange.
+This has been proposed a solution for granting access to the plain text to a third party or for computational efficiency reasons.

 Authenticating the Diffie-Hellman key exchange using a shared secret